What's it all about?

 The government conducted a consultation on 'reporting and acting on child abuse and neglect', which came about as a result of Amendment 43 tabled by Baroness Walmsley during the passage of the Serious Crimes Bill 2014.
 The outcome was released in early 2018, and confirmed the government's commitment to the existing framework and rejecting mandatory reporting.
 Whilst disappointing, this outcome was not unexpected; the research submitted by Siobhan and others was inexplicably omitted, and the reasons stated for the rejection are irreconcilable with what we know to be the experience of other countries.
-For a full breakdown and analysis of the consultation result, please see Siobhan's dissertation which is free to download.
 For more of Siobhan's work on various aspects of safeguarding, see the Resources page.

 IICSA and the future